The challenges of immunotherapy

 Learn more about:

-|If immunotherapy doesn’t work or stops working, ask your doctors about your other treatment options.
+|If immunotherapy doesn’t work or stops working, ask your cancer specialist about your other treatment options.
 You may be able to try another type of immunotherapy drug or join a clinical trial.|

 Like most other cancer treatments, checkpoint immunotherapy usually takes a while to work, so you and your family may experience anxiety waiting to see whether you’ll respond to the treatment.
 If it does work, you may worry about how long immunotherapy will control the cancer or whether the cancer will come back.

 These uncertainties can make it challenging to make plans about work, relationships and travel.
 Many people find comfort in everyday activities; others focus on doing things they’ve always wanted to do.
 Let your cancer nurse or specialist know how you’re feeling.
 They may recommend seeing a psychologist to help you work through your thoughts.